William Calthorpe: Family

-Sir William Calthorpe was born on 30 January 1410 at Burnham Thorpe, Norfolk, England, son of Sir John Calthorpe and Amy (Amice) Wythe.
+Sir William Calthorpe was born on 30 January 1410 at Burnham Thorpe, in the English county of Norfolk.
+He was the son of Sir John Calthorpe and his wife Amy (Amice) Wythe.

+His father died vivid patris, leaving William, who was found heir to his grandfather, and eleven years of age, in the 9th Henry V, 1421/2.

 Career

-Calthorpe is recorded on 28 June 1443, when he released one of his villeins, from serfdom and set him free from all future services.
+Sir William Calthorpe was a Norfolk sheep farmer.
+He became the heir to his grandfather's lands in 1431, and his children inherited the manor at Ingham, in north-east Norfolk.
+He is recorded on 28 June 1443, when he released one of his villeins, from serfdom and set him free from all future services.

+He was a Member of Parliament, representing Norfolk from 1445 to 1446.
+He was sworn to the peace in Norfolk in 1434; the following year he was recorded as paying 10 marks rent for the farm of the church of Sculthorpe, Norfolk.
+He was among those thanked by the Council in connection with dealing with riots that took place in Norfolk in 1443.
+In 1448 he produced a charter of Henry III of England that granted free warren in Calthorpe to his ancestor William de Calthorpe.

 He became locum tenens and Commissary-General to the late most noble and potent William, Duke of Norfolk, Earl of Pembroke, and Lord Great Chamberlain of England, Ireland and Aquitaine, during the minority of the Duke's son and heir, Henry, Earl of Exeter.
 In 1469, Sir William described himself as Sir William Calthorp of Ludham, a manor which he owned, as well as that of Burnham Thorpe.
 In 1479, he was Steward of the household of the Duke of Norfolk.

-Calthorpe was made a Knight of the Bath in the Tower of London, by King Edward IV, on the Coronation of his Queen, Elizabeth Woodville, Ascension Day, 26 May 1465.
+A Lancastrian, his arrest was ordered on 20 May 1450; he was pardoned in 1458.
+Calthorpe was made a Knight of the Bath in the Tower of London, by King Edward IV, on the Coronation of his Queen, Elizabeth Woodville, Ascension Day.